Here’s the breakdown.

 How do you store dragon fruit after cutting?

 Once cut, you should eat your dragon fruit immediately or store it in the fridge for a day or so until it begins to brown.
 If you’d like to slow the ripening of an uncut dragon fruit, place it in a plastic bag and store it in the fridge.

 How long does it take for a dragon fruit tree to produce fruit?

 Plants can begin flowering in as little as six to eight months, although container-grown plants may take up to two years to bear fruit.
 The good news is that once the plant is mature, you could see four to six fruiting cycles a year from a plant that is capable of bearing fruit for 20 to 30 years.

 This unique jungle plant typically blooms from early summer through mid-autumn.
 Dragon fruit cactus is a night blooming plant and the flowers last only one evening.

-The belowground roots are initially shallow, extending to 12 inches.
+Rooting for the Dragon Fruit The belowground roots are initially shallow, extending to 12 inches.
 However, when the plant starts fruiting, they have a growth spurt and can reach up to 24 inches into the soil.
-If you are growing dragon fruit in a pot, be sure the container is at least 24 inches deep and 20 gallons in capacity.